 WARNING: Do not use ethylene glycol that’s designed for use in automotive engines.
-It’s poisonous!
-Propylene glycol usually comes in windshield washer bottles and ethylene glycol generally comes in Prestone or Peak type bottles.
+It’s poisonousto mammals/humans!
+Propylene glycol usually comes in windshield washer type bottles and ethylene glycol generally comes in Prestone or Peak type bottles.

 Using the method outlined below the RV type antifreeze is sucked through the system pipes only, and the tanks are left dry and drained with no antifreeze to purge in the spring.